Pros and Cons of Living in Australia in 2025

 Australia boasts a diverse climate, featuring mild winters and warm summers across much of the country, making it perfect for outdoor activities and leisure.

-Summer, with average temperatures around 29°C, spans from December to March.
-Autumn lasts from March to May, winter from June to August with average temperatures around 13°C, and spring from September to November.
+Summer spans from December to February.
+Autumn lasts from March to May, winter from June to August, and spring from September to November.

 7. Technological Advancement

-The Australian economy receives annual contributions from the digital technologies sector of about A$122 billion (6.6% of GDP).
+The Australian economy receives annual contributions from the digital technologies sector of about AUD 122 billion (6.6% of GDP).
+Australia's IT spending is expected to reach AUD 146.85 billion in 2025, reflecting an 8.7% increase from 2024, as reported by Gartner.

 8. Low Taxes